Settled Status Mythbuster

 - criminality checking

-This is easily done using the EU Exit: ID Document Check app which is currently only available for Android phones with NFC technology.
+This is easily done using the EU Exit: ID Document Check app which is now available on both Apple iPhone 8, 8 Plus or newer models and Android 6.0 and above.

 The app scans your passport or biometric ID document and verifies your identity by taking a photo of your face.
 This makes the process easier for you, but the scanning of documents and identity verification can also be done in one of over 50 dedicated centres.
 There is likely to be a charge for this and most require you to make an appointment.